 - (1) Subject to Policy # 2 Approval Authority, the General Manager of the Client Department in consultation with the Procurement Manager will authorize the use of a Non-Compliance with the Procurement Policy Form which outlines the circumstances behind the non-compliance issue.
-This process is to be used when there is a violation of the Procurement Policy consisting of one or more of the following: - a) the contracting of a vendor to provide Goods and/or Services, not in accordance with the requirements of the Procurement Policy; - b) the receipt of an invoice by the City from a vendor, for Goods and/or Services previously acquired outside the procurement process required under the Procurement Policy; - c) where it can be proven that the actions of an employee, or employee group results in the requirement to initiate a procurement process pursuant to Policy # 10 - Emergency Procurements or Policy # 11 - Non-competitive Procurements; - d) any and all other violations of the Procurement Policy - (2) Notwithstanding subsection (1) of this Policy # 19, an employee who fails to act in accordance with the provisions of the Procurement Policy, will be subject to appropriate disciplinary action up to and including termination of employment.

-The General Manager of the Client Department will review such violations (through the Non-Compliance with the Procurement Policy Form) and shall consult with Human Resources for consideration of any disciplinary action to be taken as appropriate.

-(3) The Procurement Manager will be responsible for reporting the use of all Procurement Policy Non-Compliance Forms to Council on a quarterly basis.
+This process is to be used when there is a violation of the Procurement Policy consisting of one or more of the following: - a) the contracting of a vendor to provide Goods and/or Services, not in accordance with the requirements of the Procurement Policy; - b) the receipt of an invoice by the City from a vendor, for Goods and/or Services previously acquired outside the procurement process required under the Procurement Policy; - where it can be proven that the actions of an employee, or employee group results in the requirement to initiate a procurement process pursuant to Policy # 10 - Emergency Procurements or Policy # 11 - Non-competitive Procurements; - d) splitting of purchases contrary to the Procurement Policy requirements; - e) any and all other violations of the Procurement Policy. - (2) Notwithstanding subsection (1) of this Policy # 19, an employee who fails to act in accordance with the provisions of the Procurement Policy, will be subject to appropriate disciplinary action up to and including termination of employment. - The General Manager of the Client Department will review such violations (through the Non-Compliance with the Procurement Policy Form) and shall consult with the Director of Employee & Labour Relations for consideration of any disciplinary action to be taken as appropriate. - (3) The Director of Financial Services & Corporate Controller will be responsible for reporting the use of all Procurement Policy Non-Compliance Forms to Council on a quarterly basis.